What is palliative care for cancer

 While palliative care primarily seeks to enhance the patient’s quality of life, it also encompasses vital end-of-life planning.
 This phase involves discussions about advance directives and end-of-life preferences, ensuring meticulous documentation and respect for the patient’s wishes when the time comes.

-A comprehensive approach to cancer care
+Approach to cancer care

 Holistic cancer care